askasys-code/mpv4all/README.md

 Tested with mpv v0.33.0, a GTX 1060 and an HDR10 60Hz monitor.

-All scripts and shaders are the property of their rightful owners.
+All the scripts and shaders are the property of their rightful owners.
 I have only configured mpv.conf and input.conf.